Kashi railway station

 Kashi railway station is one of the railway stations in Varanasi district.
-It is 6 km east of Varanasi Junction railway station, 11 km North-West of Mughalsarai Junction railway station and 26 km South-East of Lal Bahadur Shastri Airport.
-Kashi railway station serves the Eastern suburbs of Varanasi district and serves as major secondary railway station to Varanasi and Mughalsarai railway stations.
+It is 6 km east of Varanasi Junction railway station, 11 km North-West of Pandit Deen Dayal Upadhyaya Junction railway station and 26 km South-East of Lal Bahadur Shastri Airport.
+Kashi railway station serves the Eastern suburbs of Varanasi district and serves as major secondary railway station to Varanasi and Pandit Deen Dayal Upadhyaya railway stations.

 General

 Kashi railway station has three platforms.
-Four double Electrified tracks pass through the station.
+Four double electrified tracks pass through the station.
 On average, two trains originate and thirty-eight trains halt at this station daily.

 Modernization

 The railways redeveloped the station, coming up with the modern amenities.
 The station was upgraded with beautiful walls, waiting rooms, circulating areas and a foot overbridge (FOB).
 The walls of station were coated with beautiful religious and cultural paintings.
 LEDs were also added to get over poor lighting and decorative lights were used to enhance the beautification at night.
 For up-gradation, up to Rs.
 1 Crore was spent.